boredelf/artifacts-purger/README.md

 ```bash
 mvn install -Dartifactspurger.numVersionsToKeep=3
 ```
+The extension enforces reasonable limits for the minimum and maximum of versions to keep: respectively 1 and 100.

 ### And if there's any problem?
 The extension keeps a log, located on `$MAVEN_HOME/log` (created on demand).
 By default, it logs only `WARNING` or above.